Faculty

 • Joanie (Jojo) Chang

-Elementary and Middle School Specialist
+Elementary, Middle School Specialist

 M.A.
-California State University / B.Ed.
-Brigham Young University–Hawai'i
+California State University

 With over 20 years of experience in the education field, Mrs. Chang has taught preschool through college at various places around the United States, including Hale Kula Elementary, Christa McAuliffe Academy, Maui Ocean Academy, Brigham Young University–Hawai'i, and Bright Beginning Learning Center.
 She enjoys the academic pursuit of helping students build important lifelong skills in reading and writing as well as the fitness pursuit of training athletes in competitive swimming.
 As a coach, she has trained hundreds of swimmers in the Ko‘olauloa area of O‘ahu.
 She believes that building a strong foundation is important for success in both academics and athletics.
 In her free time, Mrs. Chang loves swimming in the aqua blue ocean, wandering around planet earth on a sailboat, and reading books that encourage her deep belief in God.
 She is excited to work with many of APIS’s students.